 Soka Gakkai Holds Memorial Services on the Anniversary of Nichiren's Passing

 Memorial services took place throughout Japan on the anniversary of Nichiren's passing (October 13, 1282).
 The services also commemorated October 12, 1279, the day Nichiren inscribed the Dai-Gohonzon, the object of devotion in Nichiren Buddhism, for all humanity.
 [Dai means great.
 Go is an honorific prefix, and honzon means object of fundamental respect or devotion.]

-On October 13, 2008, SGI President Daisaku Ikeda attended a service at the Tokyo Makiguchi Memorial Hall in Hachioji, Tokyo, together with Soka Gakkai representative leaders, and offered prayers for lasting world peace and the happiness of people everywhere.
+On October 13, 2009, SGI President Daisaku Ikeda attended a service at the Tokyo Makiguchi Memorial Hall in Hachioji, Tokyo, together with Soka Gakkai representative leaders and offered prayers for lasting world peace and the happiness and victory of all people.

-[Adapted from an article in the October 15, 2008 issue of the Seikyo Shimbun, Soka Gakkai, Japan; photo courtesy of Seikyo Shimbun]
+[Adapted from an article in the October 14, 2009, issue of the Seikyo Shimbun, Soka Gakkai, Japan; photo courtesy of Seikyo Shimbun]